 He also mentioned that the mosque has fifteen porticos with ornate doors, each of which is ten cubits high and sixteen cubits wide, and its lighthouse goes to everyone who needs ablution, and basins and cisterns have been dug in the mosque's grounds.
 The entire mosque is built on a rock, so no matter how much rain it falls, it does not go outside these basins, and they do not need construction at all, because they are made of solid stone.
 If a crack or hole occurs in it, make sure it is fixed.
-The mosque has doors, the most important of which is the Prophet's Gate (peace and blessings of God be upon him and his family) next to the Qibla, and it is the door through which our Prophet Muhammad (peace and blessings of God be upon him and his family) next to the side of the road to Mecca, and there is an eastern gate called Bab al-Ain, and there is a gate called al-Hata.
+The mosque has doors, the most important of which is the Prophet's Gate (peace and blessings of God be upon him and his family) next to the Qibla, and it is the door through which our Prophet Muhammad (peace and blessings of God be upon him and his family) entered the mosque on the night of the Ascension.
+This gate is on the side of the road to Mecca, and there is an eastern gate called Bab al-Ain, and there is a gate called al-Hata.
 It is said that it is the gate from which God Almighty commanded the Children of Israel to enter into the mosque, and al-Sakina gate and bab Dhu misraeayn, the height of the wall from the outside is approximately fifty cubits.
 This door was designated for entering the quarter adjacent to the side of the mosque so that they would not have to go to another quarter (Khosrow, 1983).